kasperbaago/AndroidJSONHandler/README.md

     </ul>
   </li>
   <li>
     The method <i>.getHTML()</i> can be used to return the clear text HTML of the callback.
-This is usefull to debuging.
+This is usefull when debuging.
   </li>
 </ol>